 The Graphics Performance Analyzers team is proud to announce a new version of GPA!

-This version is available today via direct download and will also be available as part of the 2015 INDE Update 2!
+This version is available today via direct download from the GPA home page.

 Download page: https://software.intel.com/en-us/gpa

 INDE info page: https://software.intel.com/en-us/intel-inde

 There is a problem with your update system of GPA.

 First of all using 2015 R1 I didn't get the notification about new GPA version released, so I downloaded manually the new GPA 15.2 release version 247704.

 But today I got a new notification this time using GPA 2015 R2 about upgrading again to new GPA 15.2 version 247762.

 This new version doesn't exist in your site, I ran through the downloading process and the executable was the same like before, version 247704.

 So, what is the latest GPA 15.2 version and where could I get it ?